 R is the correlation coefficient; it ranges from -1 to +1, if R > 0 the value of two variables tends to increase or decrease together.
 If R < 0 the value of X increases if that of Y decreases, if R~0 there is no relation.
 Perhaps the best way to interpret the value of R is to square it.
 This is the fraction of the variance in the two variables that is shared.
 For example, if R^2 = 0.59 then 59% of the variance in Y can be explained by (or goes along with) variation in X. The p-value for this calculation estimates the probability that this is an observation by pure chance; a p-value of 0.01 you can be 99% sure that this is not the case.

-The functionality in the right panel of Figure 15 will be explored in more advanced tutorials (K-Means clustering).
-We’ll explore one additional data visualization however; that of all genes I this dataset; in the right menu click ‘Plot all genes (xy, volcano, etc)’.
+Most of the functionalities in the right panel of this window will be explored in more advanced tutorials (K-Means clustering).
+We’ll explore one additional data visualization however to plot all genes of this analysis.
+In the right menu click ‘Plot all genes (xy, volcano, etc)’.

-Clicking on the symbol opens up a new window showing the expression of the gene in the two groups as a box plot.
+Clicking on the datapoint in the plot opens up a new window showing the expression of the gene in the two groups as a box plot.

 R2 allows further annotation of the XY plot of all genes; in the XY plot window (still open in your browser) scroll down and adapt the settings; add a genesymbol to mark, eg AKR1C1; choose a KEGG pathway to emphasize, eg DNA replication and set the ‘Draw fold lines’ option to ‘yes’.